CGenie/data-exchange-formats/ASN.1/README.md

   upperCase UTF8String (FROM("A".."Z"))
   ```
   Unfortunately, it seems that `pyasn1` doesn't support this.
+- Universal, uniquely-defined datatypes can be created by using the `OBJECT IDENTIFIER` clause.
 - The `ASN.1` bug: https://jbp.io/2015/06/11/cve-2015-1788-openssl-binpoly-hang/
 - ASN.1, protobuf - self-documenting, with JSON you need: return JSON, validate fields, document fields - that's 3 times rewriting code
 - Don't know how to define `DEFAULT` subtype of type, i.e.: